Automotive Service Technicians (NOC 7321) may also be called:

 Where Can This Job Lead?

-With experience you may move up to shop supervisor or service manager.
+With experience you may move up to foreperson, shop supervisor, service advisor or service manager.
 Some technicians open their own garage or automotive specialty shop.

 With additional training it is also possible to move into occupations such as automotive instructor, truck and transport mechanic or heavy duty equipment technician.